-- Medigap supplementary insurance is not a government-run program but private insurance you can buy yourself.
-It covers some out-of-pocket expenses not paid by traditional Medicare and may cover extra services, depending on the individual policy.
+- Medigap supplementary insurance is not a government-run program but private insurance you can choose to buy yourself.
+It covers some or most out-of-pocket expenses incurred in traditional Medicare, and may provide some extra coverage, depending on the individual policy you buy.
 You can choose one of 10 policies, each with its own set of benefits that are standardized in law but are sold by many insurance companies, which may charge different premiums.

 - Medicare stand-alone prescription drug plans (PDPs) cover only outpatient drugs and are mainly intended for people in traditional Medicare who have no other drug coverage.
 You can’t enroll in both a PDP and a Medicare Advantage plan at the same time even if the plan doesn’t include drug coverage, unless it’s a Private Fee for Service plan or a Medicare Savings Account.
 If you enroll in any other kind of MA plan, whether or not it covers drugs, you will automatically lose your current PDP coverage.

 - Medicare Advantage plans (MAs) cover everything traditional Medicare covers, but may offer lower costs and extra services.
 Each plan has a different mix of costs and benefits and may or may not include prescription drug coverage.